 The company calls its electric 911 the Quintessenza, and it’s available in two configurations.
 The Quintessenza SE is styled to look like a 1960s 911, while the Quintessenza TE borrows styling features from later 1980s models.
 Voitures Extravert uses original 911s that would be uneconomic to restore otherwise; its car-enthusiast bosses don’t want to rip up pristine cars.

-Voitures Extravert plans to build just five cars this year, all of which are sold out.
-The company is taking orders for next year’s production run of 12 cars.
-By 2020, Voitures Extravert hopes to be building three cars per month.
-The company isn’t alone in its effort to electrify classics: companies like Austria’s Kreisel Electric specialize in electric-car conversions and, if you’re prepared for a little trial and error, it’s even something you can do at home.
+Voitures Extravert plans to ramp up production in 2019.
+In 2018, it said it only planned to build five cars, but says it plans to build 36 this year.
+That may not seem like a lot, but it’s pretty good for a highly customized, hand-built car.
+Voitures Extravert co-founder Jurgen Moerman said that volume is “unheard of” in the classic-car restoration industry.
+The company isn’t alone in its effort to electrify classics: companies like Austria’s Kreisel Electric specializes in electric-car conversions and, if you’re prepared for a little trial and error, it’s even something you can do at home.

 Updated on April 11, 2019: Added details on 2019 model.

 - What are the different types of electric car chargers?